Compensation for dependants under the MRCA

 The Centrelink Financial Information Service (FIS) is a free, confidential service that provides education and information on financial issues to all Australians.
 A FIS officer may help you to understand how compensation impacts your circumstances.
 More information can be found at www.servicesaustralia.gov.au/individuals/services/financial-information-service or over the phone on 132 300 and say ‘Financial Information Service’ when prompted.

 A practising lawyer is a person who is admitted to the legal profession by a federal court or a Supreme Court of a state or territory and holds a practising certificate entitling the person to practise that profession.
-To find a lawyer in your area please refer to the Australian Lawyers Directory www.australianlawyersdirectory.com.au/
+To find a lawyer in your area please refer to the Australian Lawyers Directory www.australianlawyersdirectory.com.au/Back to top

 A dependant is an ‘eligible young person’ if they are: